Myers-Briggs personality type

 Where ESTJ sits on the spectrum.

-Every 16 Personalities type is built from four preferences.
+Every Myers-Briggs type is built from four preference pairs.
 Here is where ESTJ lands on each.

 - Extraversion (E)Introversion (I)